NeoGeographyToolkit/StereoPipeline/docs/examples.rst

      parallel_stereo left.cub right.cub left.json right.json run/run
      point2dem -r mars --stereographic --proj-lon 77.4 \
        --proj-lat 18.4 run/run-PC.tif

+Check the stereo convergence angle as printed during preprocessing (:numref:`stereo_pairs`).
+If that angle is small, the results are not going to be great.

 See :numref:`nextsteps` for a discussion about various stereo algorithms and speed-vs-quality choices.